arzyu/capacitor-sync-version/README.md

 }
 ```

-In this way, capacitor-sync-version will be executed before capacitor copy command, e.g., `npx cap copy`.
+In this way, capacitor-sync-version will be run before capacitor copy command, e.g., `npx cap copy`.

-Other ways to execute capacitor-sync-version are:
+Other ways to run capacitor-sync-version are:

 ```shell
 # sync for android only